NIH Director Francis S. Collins will step down by year’s end

 After more than 12 years directing the nation’s premier biomedical research center, Collins, a 71-year-old physician-geneticist, will return to his lab at the National Human Genome Research Institute, part of NIH.
 He is the longest-tenured director of the Bethesda, Md.,-based NIH, which he ran through the Obama and Trump administrations and into the first year of the Biden presidency.

 No decision has been made on an interim director, an NIH official said.
-In the midst of the pandemic, Biden will nominate a new director who must be confirmed by the evenly divided Senate.
+In the midst of the pandemic, President Biden will nominate a new director who must be confirmed by the evenly divided Senate.

-In an interview, Collins said he went on a retreat by himself in May to assess the pros and cons of stepping down and eventually concluded that this was the year to do it.
-He said he did not want to get too far into the Biden administration before making the move and was confident NIH’s role in developing therapeutics, tests and vaccines for the coronavirus had reached “a pretty stable place.”
+In an interview, Collins said he went on a retreat by himself in May to assess the pros and cons of stepping down, and eventually he concluded that this was the year to do it.
+He said he did not want to get too far into the Biden administration before making the move and was confident that the NIH’s role in developing therapeutics, tests and vaccines for the coronavirus had reached “a pretty stable place.”
 The NIH partnered with Moderna to produce a highly effective coronavirus vaccine with stunning speed.

 “There comes a time where an institution like NIH really benefits from new vision, new leadership,” he said.
 “This was the right timing.”